EmanuelSommer/whatsalyze/README.md

 # whatsalyze <img src="inst/app/www/hex-whatsalyze.png" align="right" width="120" />

 Whatsalyze provides a shiny app to analyze your whatsapp chats\!
-You can easily import your chats as exported `chat.txt` files and get some fun insights\! 🕵
+You can easily import your chats as exported `<chat>.txt` files and get some fun insights\! 🕵

 It is written using the golem framework for production-grade and robust